 The celebrated artist is a longtime admirer of Muybridge and purchased The Human Figure in Motion at the beginning of his career. “(Muybridge’s) books were such an incredible repository of images for artists to use,” Hockney says.
 “Every art school had a copy of The Human Figure in Motion.”

-In 1983 the avant grade American composer wrote “The Photographer,” an opera about Muybridge’s life made extensive use of his photographs.
+In 1983 the avant garde American composer wrote and produced “The Photographer,” an opera about Muybridge’s life.

 Starting in the late 1970s, conceptual photographer Tim MacMillan blazed a trail for a generation of artists to rediscover Muybridge’s techniques and employ them in modern ways.
 Among them was John Gaeta, a special effects animator, who cites Muybridge as the inspiration behind the breakthrough bullet time effects he invented for use in the science fiction film The Matrix.